Migration Guide

 Note: The data types listed below represent what can be migrated depending on your selected migration path.
 Not all data applies to every migration type.
 For example, in a Google-to-Google migration, SharePoint data is not applicable, while in a Microsoft 365-to-Google migration, SharePoint sites can be migrated to Google Shared Drives.

 Admin access to your current email and your domain DNS, a list of users, and a short window to approve the plan.
 That's it.
-The technical work is mine, and I keep you posted at each step so there are no surprises on cutover weekend.
+The technical work is on NeuGenity, and you get an update at each step so there are no surprises on cutover weekend.

 It depends on how much data is moving, and email is the slow part, not files.
 A single 20 GB mailbox might finish in about a day, but two mailboxes of the same size can take very different amounts of time depending on what's inside them.
 A mailbox that's 200,000 small messages takes longer to copy than one that's 10,000 messages with larger attachments, because the count of items matters more than the raw size.
-The earlier the copy starts, the more of it runs in the background before cutover, so I set timelines per project once I see the data.
+The earlier the copy starts, the more of it runs in the background before cutover, so NeuGenity sets the timeline per project after reviewing your data.

 No. Email keeps running the whole time.
-The only change you might notice is a brief DNS update at cutover, which I schedule outside work hours.
+The only change you might notice is a brief DNS update at cutover, which NeuGenity schedules outside work hours.

 No. Your original system stays untouched until you're happy with the result.
-I verify item counts and access before the switch, and nothing is deleted from the source during the move.
+NeuGenity verifies item counts and access before the switch, and nothing is deleted from the source during the move.

 Admin access to your current email and your domain DNS, a list of users, and a short window to approve the plan.
-I handle the rest.
+NeuGenity handles the rest.

 Last updated: June 2026